-9. Who Can Raise a Complaint?
+8. Who Can Raise a Complaint?

-Almost anyone can raise a complaint and NWSSP has a duty to consider all those that are received and whether they can be investigated.
+NWSSP has a duty to consider all those that are received and whether they can be investigated.
 Complaints can be raised by:

-- People who are receiving or who have received services from NWSSP; - People affected or likely to be affected by the actions or decisions of NWSSP; - Staff members considered on individual merit; - Independent members; - Partners; - A third party acting on behalf of a person who is unable to raise a complaint (e.g. a young child or someone who lacks capacity to act on their own behalf; or because that person wants someone else to represent them); and - A third party on behalf of a person who has since deceased.
+- People who are receiving or who have received services from NWSSP; - People affected or likely to be affected by the actions or decisions of NWSSP; - Staff members considered on individual merit; - Independent members; - Partners; - Members of the Senedd; - A third party acting on behalf of a person who is unable to raise a complaint (e.g. a child or someone who lacks capacity to act on their own behalf under the Mental Capacity Act 2005; or because that person wants someone else to represent them); and - A third party on behalf of a person who is since deceased.

-10. People who cannot raise a complaint under these arrangements
+9. Who cannot raise a complaint under these arrangements

-Not all complaints can be dealt with under the arrangements detailed within this protocol, matters excluded are:
+Not all complaints can be dealt with under the arrangements detailed within this Protocol, matters excluded are:

-- Complaints where a member of staff has an issue with their employment contract.
-These matters would be dealt with under the Trust's Workforce & Organisational Development (WF&OD) policies and procedures; - Complaints relating to products or services procured by NWSSP.
-This should be managed under Procurement Services Procedure PS-CO14, to ensure that quality and patient safety issues are identified and the appropriate bodies notified; - Specific complaints procedures apply in regulated areas e.g. in regards to complaints relating to solicitors within Legal and Risk Services, complainants should follow the Lexcel Complaints Guidance; - Where the complaint is being, or has been, investigated by the Public Services Ombudsman for Wales; - Where NWSSP has not complied with the Freedom of Information (FOI) Act (2000), Data Protection Act (1998), or Environmental Information Regulation (2004), such complaints would be dealt with by the Information Commissioner's Office (ICO), after local investigation by the NWSSP Information Governance Manager;

-- Disciplinary proceedings identified as a result of the complaints investigation.
-These would be considered under local Workforce & Organisational Development (WF&OD) processes; - Complaints or queries that have been raised and resolved within 24 hours, that have been dealt with on the spot and classed as an "issue"; and - Where a complainant tries to re-open the same complaint that they have already agreed was dealt with satisfactorily as an "issue".
+- Where the matter is not within the remit, jurisdiction, or gift of NWSSP to investigate. - Complaints where a member of staff has an issue with their employment contract.
+These matters would be dealt with under the organisation's People & Organisational Development (POD) policies and procedures; - Complaints relating to products or services procured by NWSSP.
+This should be managed under Procurement Services Procedure PS-CO14, to ensure that quality and patient safety issues are identified, and the appropriate bodies notified; - Specific complaints procedures apply in regulated areas (e.g. in regards to complaints relating to solicitors within Legal and Risk Services, complainants should follow the Lexcel Complaints Guidance); - Where the complaint is being, or has been, investigated by the Public Services Ombudsman for Wales: - Where NWSSP has not complied with the Freedom of Information (FOI) Act (2000), Data Protection Act (2018), or Environmental Information Regulation (2004), such complaints would be dealt with by the Information Commissioner's Office (ICO), after local investigation by the NWSSP Information Governance Manager; - Disciplinary proceedings identified as a result of the complaints investigation.
+These would be considered under local People & Organisational Development (POD) processes; - Where a complainant tries to re-open the same concern or complaint that they have already agreed was dealt with satisfactorily as an "early resolution complaint".
 Unless NWSSP considers the addition of new information qualifies for further investigation and has been escalated as a complaint.